 43% reduction in on-site safety incidents for workplaces that employed VR training

-$27,500 average cost of VR Safety Training Development vs. $44,000 per incident avg. cost per injury as well as $1,310,000 cost per fatality
+$27,500 average cost of VR Safety Training Development vs. $44,000 per incident avg. cost per injury as well as $1,310,000 cost per fatality.

 One of the hot topics during the conference was the labor shortage impacting the construction industry as a whole.
-For example, according to the Associated Builders and Contractors 2022 Workforce Shortage Analysis, the construction industry needs more than a half a million workers above its current pace of hiring in order to meet demand in 2022.
+For example, according to the Associated Builders and Contractors 2022 Workforce Shortage Analysis, the construction industry needs more than a half a million construction workers, above its current pace of hiring in order to meet demand in 2022.
 This is not a new issue but it was interesting to see how the challenge of finding enough skilled labor has resulted in more contractors investing in more sophisticated digitization of their workforce planning tools to help ensure that they can be more efficient with the resources that they do have.

 James Barrett of Turner Construction walks through how the EIR program helps entrepreneurs go from idea to MVP in 90 days.